the1lab/1lab/src/Rewriting/Confluent.lagda.md

 confluent→semiconfluent conf a→*x a→y = conf a→*x [ a→y ]
 ```

 Furthermore, semi-confluence implies Church-Rosser.
-Let $\leadsto$ be a
+Let $\to$ be a
 semi-confluent rewriting system, and let $x \leftrightarrow^{*} y$ be a
 pair of convertible elements.
 We proceed by inducting over the reduction
 chain $x \leftrightarrow^{*} y$.
 If the chain is empty, then we can